 Have JetPack SDK version 4.6.1 installed.

 Your detection dataset needs to be in a supported format to use the plug-in BYOD feature.
-We currently support data in the MS COCO format.
+We currently support data in the MS COCO and Pascal VOC formats.

 Pulling the Container